-How to Learn to Stop Worrying & Love the 40-Hour Workweek
+Time Management 101: Learn to Stop Worrying & Love the 40-hour Workweek

 OK, I know what you’re thinking.
 You have to work 70 hour weeks to get ahead, right?

 Believe it or not, there are 150 years of productivity research behind the 40-hour workweek.

 More to the point, it wasn’t designed to help workers, but to boost productivity, and it applies to people working from home too.